greninger-lab/vadr-models-hsv/README.md

 and CDS features due to significant variation seen in the published genomes.

 An explanation of "misc_not_failure" can be found [here](https://github.com/ncbi/vadr/blob/vadr-1.6.3/documentation/annotate.md#mnf).

+Additionally, using the available HSV-2 genomes in GenBank (as of 5/2024), verified alternative features were added to the model.
+These alternative features were identified and confirmed by mapping reads available in the SRA or identifying common alternatives found in multiple genomes (or both).

 ---
 ## <a name="example">Example annotation of HSV-2 sequences